tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 #### Configure AWS IAM roles

 In order to provision the required AWS resources, each {{ site.noderunning }} pod in your cluster requires the following IAM permissions to be granted.
-The permissions can be granted to the node itself, or by using the AWS {% include open-new-window.html text='IAM roles for service accounts' url='https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html' %} feature to grant the permissions to the
+The permissions can be granted to the node IAM Role itself, or by using the AWS {% include open-new-window.html text='IAM roles for service accounts' url='https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html' %} feature to grant the permissions to the
 `calico-node` service account.